UNTITLED MIGRANT

 The Affective Migrant Cartography

-40 embroidered pieces of clothes, lithographs and digital prints on paper
+40 embroidered garments, lithographs, and digital prints

-.
-Reaching a horizon: motivations, difficulties, and dreams
+Reaching a horizon: motivations, obstacles, dreams

 The Lithographs series